jonross/kugl/README.md

 Prior art

 * [kubeql](https://github.com/saracen/kubeql) is a SQL-like query language for Kubernetes.
 It appears unmaintained (last commit October 2017.)
 * [kube-query](https://github.com/aquasecurity/kube-query) is an [osquery](https://osquery.io/) extension.
-It appears unmaintained (last commit July 2020.)
+It appears unmaintained (last commit July 2020) and requires recompilation to add columns or tables.
 * [ksql](https://github.com/brendandburns/ksql) is built on Node.js and AlaSQL.
 It appears unmaintained (last commit November 2016.)
 * [cyphernetes](https://github.com/AvitalTamir/cyphernetes) is in active development.
 It uses Cypher, a graph query language.

-Kugel seeks minimalism and immediate utility.
+Kugel aims to be minimalist and immediately familiar.
-SQLite is ubiquitous and ships with Python, so let's use it.
+SQLite and `kubectl` are ubiquitous, let's build on those.